Tide

 Tidal Range and Local Factors

-The range between high tide and low tide, known as the tidal range, can vary dramatically across the globe.
-In the open ocean, it’s often less than 1 meter, while nearer to coastlines, it can exceed 10 meters.
-In certain locations, such as the Bay of Fundy in Canada, the tidal range can reach an astonishing 16 meters due to a phenomenon known as tidal resonance.
+The tidal range, or the difference in height between high and low tide, varies significantly depending on the location.
+In the open ocean, this range may be less than 1 meter (3.28 feet), while near coastlines, it can exceed 10 meters (32.8 feet).
+One of the most extreme examples of tidal range can be found in the Bay of Fundy in Canada, where the range can reach up to 16 meters (52.5 feet) due to a phenomenon known as tidal resonance.

 Tidal Currents and Safety